rx-store/rx-store/README.md

 ### Running the "Examples" in the "apps" folder

-Replace `rx-store-counter-example` with the name of the project in the `apps` folder you want to run.
+Replace `react-example-counter` with the name of the project in the `apps` folder you want to run.

 Develop:

 ```
-nx serve rx-store-counter-example
+nx serve react-example-counter
 ```

 When editing files in the core during development, the example you are running will re-compile.
 Nx builds a dependency graph, and runs webpack from the top level.
 If changes are made in a package that the example app depends on, or any package it in turn depends on, Nx will figure it out & re-build the affected packages.